iTormentor/bank_app/README.md

-# bank_app

-Bank App
+# Bank App

 ## Introduction

-Bank App originally made as a group project for the mobile appliactions course at NTNU Ålesund.
+Bank App originally made as a group project for the mobile applications course at NTNU Ålesund.

 Unfortunately ended up being a solo project, as both my group members dropped out